-- Check if they have any pain or are uncomfortable throughout the day and try to make them feel as comfortable as can be. - Let the person do as much on their own as possible. - · Use a caring tone to calm the person down. - Remind them of where they are, who you are, or who they are if they become confused and anxious. - Try music.
+- Check if they have any pain or are uncomfortable throughout the day and try to make them feel as comfortable as can be. - Let the person do as much on their own as possible. - Use a caring tone to calm the person down. - Remind them of where they are, who you are, or who they are if they become confused and anxious. - Try music.
 Consider having the person living with dementia listen to 30 minutes of their favorite type of music at the same time every day.
-If they like dancing, you can try dancing with them. - Try to exercise with the person living with dementia. - Aromatherapy
+If they like dancing, you can try dancing with them. - Try to exercise with the person living with dementia. - Aromatherapy. - Try a robotic pet to help calm the person.

-- · Give the person some space if it is not a safety issue and try again later. - If other treatments have not worked, you can talk to your healthcare team about starting them on a medication to treat symptoms and behaviors associated with dementia.
+- Give the person some space if it is not a safety issue and try again later. - If other treatments have not worked, you can talk to your healthcare team about starting them on a medication to treat symptoms and behaviors associated with dementia.